Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 By Hjörleifshöfði

-But there was a catch as Þykkvabæjarklaustur convent had the right to half the driftwood since 1340 and later on the church.
-The church got the major part and the farmers got the minor part.
+But there was a catch: the convent of Þykkvabæjarklaustur had the right to half the driftwood since 1340, and later on, the church.
+The church got the major part, and the farmers got the minor part.

 Regína hiking on Hjörleifshöfði cape South-Iceland